hioTEC/XUI-SOLO/HOST_NETWORK_FIX.md

 ## Root Cause

-With `network_mode: host`, Docker has limited control over the container's filesystem, and relative volume paths don't work properly.
+With `network_mode: host`, Docker cannot create directories inside the container's `/etc` directory because it's read-only.
+The container's filesystem is more restricted in host network mode.

 ## Solution

-Use **absolute paths** for all volume mounts when using host network mode.
+Use **bind mounts with explicit type** and mount to non-system directories.
+Avoid mounting to `/etc` subdirectories.

 ### Before (Broken)
 ```yaml